SieglStefan/SpeedyWeatherEmulator.jl/docs/src/running_SWE.md

 ![Heatmap Plot](assets/doc_evaluation_heatmap.png)

 Internally, the coefficients are converted into a lower-triangular matrix and then transformed into a physical-space grid.
 The resulting heatmap provides an intuitive view of the spatial vorticity pattern represented by the spectral state.
+With the argument `range = (a, b)`, the color range of the heatmap can be adjusted.